Else Bostelmann: Biography

-The National Geographic featured full color plates (1936 and 1938) of her paintings for Dr. Roy W. Minor (1875-1955) of the New York Academy of Sciences, such as the Red-Plumed Worms and Brown Scale Worms living in the Sandy Mud Flats South of Cape Cod.
-She also illustrated and published 14 children's books, illustrated color plates of flora in additional National Geographic Magazines and had textiles (bathroom towels and rugs, and handbags) of her sea life produced by Oppenheim and Collins in New York City where they were also sold at Macy's Department Stores.
+The National Geographic featured full color plates (1936 and 1938) of her paintings for Dr. Roy W. Minor (1875–1955) of the New York Academy of Sciences, such as the Red-Plumed Worms and Brown Scale Worms living in the Sandy Mud Flats South of Cape Cod.
+She also illustrated and published 14 children's books, illustrated color plates of flora in additional National Geographic magazines and had textiles (bathroom towels and rugs, and handbags) of her sea life produced by Oppenheim and Collins in New York City, where they were also sold at Macy's department stores.

 Later in her life, Bostelmann exhibited her Undersea Life and Exotic Flowers at various venues (the Bridgeport Flower Show, Bridgeport, Connecticut, 1953; the Blomquist-Symonds Studio, Meridan, Connecticut, 1955; the New Canaan Outdoor Art Show, New Canaan, Connecticut, 1957; the Stamford Museum and Nature Center, Stamford, Connecticut, 1957; the Exhibit of Oils at Pen and Brush, Greenwich Village, New York, 1957; the Darien Public Library, Darien, Connecticut, 1959).

-Bostelmann died December, 1961.
+Bostelmann died in December 1961.
 In May 1962, her daughter, Mrs. Gertraude Hadumodt Bostelmann Crumpton, held a showing of her mother's lifetime work.
-The retrospective show looked back over 50 years, including various artworks from Germany and was held in Bostelmann's Old Stone House Studio in Darien, Connecticut.
+The retrospective show looked back over 50 years, including various artworks from Germany, and was held in Bostelmann's Old Stone House Studio in Darien, Connecticut.
 It had been her studio for the last 12 years.

 Bostelmann's work is in several permanent collections, such as the Bermuda Art Museum, the National Geographic collection, and the Wildlife Conservation Society Archives.
 William Beebe owned much of her art, which he displayed in his New York apartment.